-Do you deal with red, itchy skin due to sweat?
-This tingly, red rash known as heat hives can affect you in the summer or under high-stress situations.
+Why do heat and sweat make you itch?
+It's called heat hives — this tingly, red rash can affect you in the summer or under high-stress situations.
 In this post, we’ll discuss what heat hives are and treatment options.

 Known medically as cholinergic urticarial, heat hives are red, itchy, burning bumps caused by an allergic reaction to heat or nerves.

 Heat hives can happen at any age, though most cases develop during teen years and the early twenties.
 Some people only experience heat hives once in their lives, but most people who get them once will deal with it throughout their lifetime.

 Red, burning skin irritation is the most common symptom of heat hives.
 But more severe symptoms like headache, wheezing or shortness or breath, cramps and other physical side effects can also accompany the rash.

 External temperatures isn't the only cause of heat hives.
 Any activity that raises your body temperature can prompt these rashes and intense burning sensation.
 If you regularly experience hives from heat, it might be more difficult to pinpoint the causes.
 Most often, heat-induced hives occur while sun bathing, exercising, taking a hot shower or when under stress.

 Researchers have linked two neurotransmitters to heat hives:

 - Acetylcholine: In hot conditions, the neurotransmitter acetylcholine is released in the skin’s nerve endings and causes the heat hives response.